lucas-gomes-santana/Meus-Projetos-Pessoais/README.md

 Faça contato comigo através desses meios abaixo(Make contact with me using the methods bellow)

+if you want to get my projects tranlated to english,click on this link:https://github.com/lucas-gomes-santana/My-Personal-Projects

 Meu email principal(My main email): ls7128387@gmail.com